 \subsubsection{The geometry of RIPA}

 As shown in Ext.
-Data Fig.~\ref{fig:fige1}, the experiment operates at 780~nm (red paths), while an auxiliary 785~nm laser (pink) is used for path-length stabilization.
+Data Fig.~\ref{efig:fige1}, the experiment operates \review{at a wavelength of} 780~nm (red paths, \review{including its sidebands}), while an auxiliary \review{$\lambda=785~\text{nm}$ laser} (pink paths) \review{provides a reference} for path-length stabilization.
 The first RIPA converts the input beam into a 1D beam array using a MLA that re-images the beams during each round trip.
 A 4f relay transfers this 1D beam array to the input of the second RIPA, where a pair of $45^\circ$ angled elevator mirrors controls the beam tilt and displacement, and a dove prism adjusts the roll angle.
 The second RIPA employs an identical MLA inside its round trip, supplemented by two 4f path-length extension telescopes whose lenses are V-coated for 780~nm (reflection $< 0.1\%$) to minimize loss.
-A pellicle beamsplitter (Thorlabs BP108) inside the second RIPA round trip acts as an outcoupler, directing the resulting 2D beam array at normal incidence onto a SLM for static phase compensation, as described in a later section.
+A pellicle beamsplitter (Thorlabs BP108) inside the second RIPA round trip acts as an outcoupler, directing the resulting 2D beam array at normal incidence onto a SLM for static phase compensation (as described in later sections).
 The corrected phased array is then focused onto the output camera; alternatively, a flip mirror can redirect it to a monitor camera on an equivalent Fourier plane, where the beams are of equal size and propagate in parallel.

-The 785~nm auxiliary laser (pink paths) simultaneously stabilizes optical filter cavity and the second RIPA path length.
-For the latter, two adjacent beams from the 2D beam array are spatially isolated and interfered at a quadrant photodiode (Thorlabs PDQ80A).
-The resulting error signal is fed to a piezo actuator to lock the round-trip path length of second RIPA.

 System alignment is performed by iteratively matching the beam separation to the MLA pitch ($p$) and matching the effective round-trip path length to the target round-trip length which supports the fundamental lens-guide mode.
 To decouple these two degrees of freedom, we utilize either mirror pairs mounted on translation stages or individual mirrors on separate motorized stages controlled via common- and differential-mode actuation.
 Further details on the alignment protocol are available in Supplementary Information.